skfrost19/Docx-Viewer/README.md

 - Try opening with another application first
 - Check file permissions

+**Outline navigation issues:**
+- If clicking on outline items doesn't navigate correctly, ensure you're using version 1.2.2 or later
+- For documents with duplicate heading names, the extension now correctly navigates to the specific section (fixed in v1.2.2)

 **Styling issues:**
 - Verify VS Code theme compatibility
 - Reset zoom to 100%